mmoussallam/PyMP/pymp/doc/doc.rst

 --------------------
 .. warning::

 	You will need to have *fftw*  and *openMP* libraries installed and header accessible.
+On Debian-based OS you'll need the following packages:

+		- libfftw3-dev

+		- python-dev

 	Installation has been succesfully tested on linux machines but not on windows.
-	Since Microsoft compiler (at least the free version of it) has bad handling of 64 bits libraries I recommend the use of cygwin on Windows Platform
+	Since Microsoft compiler (at least the free version of it) has bad handling of 64 bits libraries I recommend the use of cygwin on Windows Platform, although it appears matplotlib installation on cygwin may not be as straightforward as it should.

+Additionnaly you'll want to have the following Python packages installed:

+		- Numpy

+		- Matplotlib

+		- Scipy

 PyMP is mainly a collection of pure python modules, which installation is quite traditionnal.